-Our Division for Data Assimilation (FE12) of the German Weather Service (DWD), a part of the German Ministery of Transport and Digital Infrastructure (BMVI), is working on data assimilation for numerical weather prediction (NWP).
+Our Division for Numerical Weather Prediction (FE1) of the German Weather Service (DWD), a part of the German Ministery of Transport and Digital Infrastructure (BMVI), is working on modeling and data assimilation for numerical weather prediction (NWP).
 Our main task is to provide

 Data Assimilation includes the use of a broad varity of both direct and remote sensing measurements from